- Former radio personality Radene Marie Cook rues 'fail first' treatment plans for chronic pain

 This is why Dennis likes grassroots organizations run by those with pain, such as U.S. Pain Foundation, Artists in Transitions and Heroes of Healing.
 Not only are these groups free to join, but they also offer hope, an outlet and valuable resources.

 Dennis proves that there are no limits to what we can accomplish.
-At fifty-five, he is an inspiration, still making every day count.
+At 55 years, he is an inspiration, still making every day count.
 "I guess I see myself as ever-changing and always adapting.
 While I wish I had the wisdom I do now back in 2001, I am just so grateful to be where I am today.
-My time is limited but my legacy will hopefully live on forever."
+My time is limited, but my legacy hopefully will live on forever."